Shoring up your power supply in the Coromandel region

 If you’d like to receive email updates about this project complete the form below.

-Powerco is investing in the Coromandel region to improve the reliability of power supply to the community.
-Due to geographical challenges in the region and the fact there are now times during the year when the level of demand for power is greater than our network was originally designed to deliver, we know that residents and businesses can experience power outages.
+We’re investing in the Coromandel region to improve the reliability of power supply to the community now and into the future.
+Geographical challenges and the fact there are times during the year when the level of demand for power is greater than our network was originally designed to deliver, means residents and businesses can experience power outages.

 We understand the disruption outages cause and the risk of losing power during these times of peak demand will increase as the region continues to grow.